Wolverine971/9takes/src/blog/people/movie-stars/Jennifer-Garner.md

 ### Type 1: The Perfectionist

 Enneagram Type 1, often labeled as 'The Perfectionist,' is characterized by a strong sense of right and wrong, a deep commitment to improvement, and an underlying drive for integrity and balance.
 These individuals are often detail-oriented, conscientious, and hold themselves to high standards.
-But what makes Jennifer Garner a quintessential Type 1?
+But what makes Jennifer Garner a classic Type 1?

 ## Garner's Drive for Perfection and Integrity